 Many students looking for some fun in the sun during their spring break choose to travel to Mexico.
 They find great beaches and resorts, and lots of others who are also looking for a good time.
-The exchange rate is particularly favorable at the moment, making Mexico a very economical destination for spring breakers as well.
-Here are some of the most frequently asked questions we receive from prospective travelers about spring break in Mexico.
+The exchange rate is favorable, making Mexico a very economical destination for spring breakers as well.
+As of January 2019, the rate was approximately 20 pesos to the dollar.
+Here are some of the most frequently asked questions prospective travelers ask about spring break in Mexico.

 When is spring break?